Council and Leadership Team

 Ross has prime responsibility for leadership and management of the financial, governance and compliance functions of the School.
 He also has overall responsibility for school facilities, is the Secretary to the School Council and is an Executive member of the Perth College Foundation.

-Kristina Coli, Head of Marketing and Community Relations
+Kristina Coli, Director of Marketing and Community Relations

 The School Council